Persian carpet: Sasanian Empire

 Flat weaving and embroidery were known during the Sasanian period.
 Elaborate Sasanian silk textiles were well preserved in European churches, where they were used as coverings for relics, and survived in church treasuries.
-More of these textiles were preserved in Tibetan monasteries, and were removed by monks fleeing to Nepal during the Chinese cultural revolution, or excavated from burial sites like Astana, on the Silk Road near Turfan.
-The high artistic level reached by Persian weavers is further exemplified by the report of the historian Al-Tabari about the Spring of Khosrow carpet, taken as booty by the Arabian conquerors of Ctesiphon in 637 AD.
+More of these textiles were preserved in Tibetan monasteries, and were removed by monks fleeing to Nepal during the Chinese Cultural Revolution, or excavated from burial sites like Astana, on the Silk Road near Turfan.
+The high artistic level reached by Persian weavers is further exemplified by the report of the historian Al-Tabari about the Baharestan Carpet, taken as booty by the Arabian conquerors of Ctesiphon in 637 AD.
 The description of the rug's design by al-Tabari makes it seem unlikely that the carpet was pile woven.

 Fragments of pile rugs from findspots in north-eastern Afghanistan, reportedly originating from the province of Samangan, have been carbon-14 dated to a time span from the turn of the second century to the early Sasanian period.
 Among these fragments, some show depictions of animals, like various stags (sometimes arranged in a procession, recalling the design of the Pazyryk carpet) or a winged mythical creature.
 Wool is used for warp, weft, and pile, the yarn is crudely spun, and the fragments are woven with the asymmetric knot associated with Persian and far-eastern carpets.
 Every three to five rows, pieces of unspun wool, strips of cloth and leather are woven in.
 These fragments are now in the Al-Sabah Collection in the Dar al-Athar al-Islamiyyah, Kuwait.